Layan-khalil/100-AI-APP/README.md

 * How quickly can an idea become a usable product?
 * What makes an AI product useful beyond simply generating text?
 * Which experiments reveal opportunities worth pursuing further?
-* What can I learn about users and product behavior by shipping quickly?
+* What can I learn from sharing products with real people?
+* How does public feedback change product decisions?
+* Which ideas deserve deeper investment?

 The repository therefore acts as a **continuous AI product experimentation lab**.